 Level 2 GCSE Programme

 Sociology GCSE is available on our Access to Level 3 programme.
 This one-year qualification enables you to extend your range of GCSE qualifications in order to progress to A level courses.

+You will study why sociologists believe the family is so important and look at changing patterns of family life.
 You will study the functions of the education system, looking at differences between gender, ethnicity and social class in terms of who does best in our education system.

-- 100% exam
+- 100% Exam

 - Grade 3 in GCSE English and GCSE Maths.

 - Students who have not achieved a Grade 4 in GCSE English and/or GCSE Maths must retake as part of their study programme.

 Please note; you may be required to pay course costs towards your study on this course.
 Please click here for a full list of 2021/2022 course costs.

 The study of sociology is valuable for any career that involves understanding organisations and / or people.
 Sociology is a subject, which relates to a range of careers and higher education courses.